How to become a Governor

 Governing Board meetings take place each half term.

-We currenlty have 2 Parent Governor positions available: 16th June 2021
+We currently have 2 Parent Governor positions available

 We look for potential parent governors who have experience or an interest in safeguarding, well-being across the school, race relations/equality and inclusions as governor specific roles.

 Below is the process which has to be undertaken in order to fill a vacancy.

 If you are considering applying for a role you may find it useful to meet with either the Headteacher, Ian Fraser or the chair of governors, Donna Bellhouse to discuss the role.
 Please contact Mrs Morrison our School Business Manager to arrange a phone call or meeting on 01908 662585.

 Parents who are nominated for election must be proposed and seconded in writing, with nominations being signed by the proposer and seconder.
 A parent may nominate her/himself, as long as s/he has a seconder.
 The person nominated must also state in writing that s/he is willing to stand for election.

 The election is for a period of 3 years and those eligible to stand must be parents or carers of pupils who are currently at this school.
 The proposer and seconder must also have a child currently in attendance at the school.
 A parent whose child leaves the school during his/her term of office may continue as a parent governor for the full period, if s/he so wishes.

 Nominations should be sent to Ian Fraser within ten school days of applications opening.
 If there are only 2 parents nominated, they will be elected unopposed but if there are more candidates for the vacancies, a ballot will be held.
 If this is necessary, a further letter about the arrangements will be sent to you, but you will be expected to submit a statement explaining how you could contribute effectively to the work of the governing board.